 - Student opinions matter: Let your voice be heard!
 Comment at dining halls and student centers asking for more vegetarian and vegan options/ days; and local produce and/ or meat.

 - Try to eat less meat.
 The meat industry can be detrimental to the environment by using copious amounts of water, food, and land.
 Not to mention it contributes to TONS of greenhouse gases per year.
 For more information on the meat industry’s impact on the environment, visit http://www.cowspiracy.com/facts/.

 - If/ when you do buy meat, try to buy local and organic.

 - Mason’s follow me printing already helps reduce paper use by creating a second step in the printing process, but make sure if you have printers in your room, set them to “double-sided printing” by default.

 - Join a sustainability-related group on campus.
 Meet cool people and help make Mason more sustainable!
-Here is a list of Student Groups including the Office of Sustainability’s own Green Patriots!
+Here is a list of Student Groups including University Sustainability’s own Green Patriots!

 - Learn more about why saving energy at Mason can help public health NOW: https://www.youtube.com/watch?v=KltAOzfVGAk.

 If you have any questions about Mason’s Green Residence Program, please see our Facilities FAQ or email Amber Saxton at email@example.com